-ec2-reset-image-attribute <a href="mailto:ami
+ec2-reset-image-attribute ami\id -l

 Resets an attribute for the specified AMI.

 The productCodes attribute cannot be reset.

 Option Description Required ami_id The identifier that was assigned to the AMI when it was registered.
 Example: r-15a4417c Yes -1 Resets the launchPermission attribute.
 Example: -1 Yes